gb88/BLEOTA/README.md

 - 0x0001: Start Flash OTA, Payload bytes(2 to 5), indicates the length of the firmware.
 Other Payload is set to 0 by default.
 CRC16 calculates bytes(0 to 17).
 - 0x0004: Start SPIFFS OTA, Payload bytes(2 to 5), indicates the length of the SPIFFS.
 Other Payload is set to 0 by default.
 CRC16 calculates bytes(0 to 17).
 - 0x0002: Stop OTA, and the remaining Payload will be set to 0.
 CRC16 calculates bytes(0 to 17).
 - 0x0003: The Payload bytes(2 or 3) is the payload of the Command_ID for which the response will be sent.
 Payload bytes(4 to 5) is a response to the command.
-0x0000 indicates accept, 0x0001 indicates reject.
+0x0000 indicates accept, 0x0001 indicates reject, 0x0003 indicate signature error.
 Other payloads are set to 0.
 CRC16 computes bytes(0 to 17).

 ### 4.2 Firmware package format